-Private international law is a branch of each jurisdiction's domestic law.
-It comes into play when a court hears a claim with a foreign element, for example a case concerning a tort committed in another jurisdiction.
+Private international law consists of principles and rules for dealing with legal disputes that have a foreign element: for example, a cross-border divorce case, or transnational commercial dispute.
 In England and Wales, the terms 'private international law' and 'conflict of laws' are interchangeable, and the subject encompasses choice of law, the court's jurisdiction and the recognition and enforcement of foreign judgments.
-The scope of private international law is different from country to country, however, and each jurisdiction has its own rules.
+The scope of private international law varies from country to country, however, and each jurisdiction has its own rules.

 European Union legislation

 EU legislation plays an important role in the private international law of EU member states.
 The relevant EU legislation is available via the European Commission's Civil Justice webpages and additional information can be found in the European e-Justice portal.

 For general information about sources of EU legislation, see IALS Library's EU research guide.

 Several international organizations are specifically concerned with developing multilateral private international law treaties, model laws and other instruments seeking to harmonise the private law of different jurisdictions.
 There are also bilateral treaties on private international law matters.

 Since the beginning of the twentieth century, the Hague Conference on Private International Law has drawn up multilateral conventions covering family law, commercial law, civil procedure and other areas.
 In 2015, it also adopted the non-binding Principles on Choice of Law in International Commercial Contracts.